9 Budgeting Strategies for Single Parents

 Do you really need a landline?
 Probably not.

-Jen Carl with SmartAsset shares some of her thoughts on the cell phone vs. landline debate:
+Here are some of the most commonly-cited facts in the cell phone vs. landline debate:

 - Many of these phones use the same network as the larger phone providers so you essentially have the same service.